aminahrr/software-testing-project-repo/readme.md

 # Magneto Lumea E-Commerce Platform Testing Project

 ## Overview
-This repository contains automated tests for the Magneto Lumea e-commerce platform implemented as part of the SE302 Software Testing and Maintenance course.
+This repository contains automated tests for the Pandica Petshop e-commerce platform.
+This is a team project for the SE302-Software Testing and Maintenance course.
 The tests are written in TypeScript using Playwright.

 ## Prerequisites
 - Node.js installed on your machine